arturomorarioja-kea/WD_UX_F25/Lesson05/README.md

 - The appropriate `type` besides `text` must be used for `<input>` elements (e.g., `email`, `number`, `search`, `phone`)
 - Always include some HTML input validation (e.g., `required`, `pattern`)
 - CSS custom properties (variables) must be used for all colours and fonts, and they must be used consistently: just one hardcoded colour can cause grave problems regarding code maintainability
-- In the listener of a form's submit event, input information must be gathered with `e.target.elementID` instead of `document.querySelector(`#elementID`).
+- In the listener of a form's submit event, input information must be gathered with `e.target.elementID` instead of `document.querySelector('#elementID')`.
 It is faster and more structured

 [--> Food Repo.
 Make the about page a dialog.
 Responsiveness. clamp()]: #
 [--> Show code samples Append strategies 1 & 2, Document fragment, Basic fetch]: #